Frequently Asked Questions

 What do I do if I have a dietary restriction?

 Kosher and vegetarian food options will be available at each Reunion meal.
-To ensure that the dietary needs of all of our guests are met, please return your registration form, with your food preferences and restrictions noted, by Friday, June 9, 2017.
+To ensure that the dietary needs of all of our guests are met, please register online via your class schedule page, with your food preferences and restrictions noted, by Friday, June 9, 2017.

 Guide to New York City